jerryorr/sundry.jerryorr.com/_posts/2024-11-15-git-bisect.md

 git rev-list --count commit0001..commit9999
 ```

-Which tells me that I've narrowed it down to only...
-2,088 commits!
+Which tells me that I've narrowed it down to only... **2,088 commits**!
 Obviously, it's not practical to browse through 2,088 commits trying to guess which one might have caused the bug.

 # `git bisect` to the rescue